The Story of the Many Voices Collection

 For full information on borrowing and returning books, please go here.

-Oxford Poetry Library, including the Many Voices Collection, run regular pop-up appearances at community markets, community centres, and events, and during the pandemic we are offering a full order-and-delivery service.
+Oxford Poetry Library, including the Many Voices Collection, run regular pop-up appearances at community markets, community centres, and events.
 For more details, and to find out more about when and where the library will be popping up, see here.